raspberrypilearning/blender-marble/en/step_2.md

 --- task ---

-With the Sphere selected, go to the 'Material Properties' tab and click 'New' to add a new material to your sphere:
+With the **Sphere** selected, go to the 'Material Properties' tab.
+Click 'New' to add a new material to your sphere:

 ![A screenshot showing the Material Properties tab and the New button highlighted.](images/new-material-property.png)

-**Tip**: You know that an object is selected when it has an orange outline.
+**Tip**: A selected object has an orange outline.

 --- /task ---